Positivity of the CM line bundle for K-stable log Fanos: Appendix

 \section{Appendix}

 We gather some technical results that are used in the text.

-\begin{lemma} Let $f\colon X\to T$ be an equidimensional proper morphism of relative dimension $n$ between projective $k$-schemes.
+\begin{lemma} Let $f\colon X\to T$ be an equidimensional proper morphism of relative dimension $n$ between projective schemes.
 Assume that $T$ is smooth.
 Let $A$ be an ample $\bQ$-Cartier divisor on $X$.
-Then the cycle $f_*A^{n+1}$ is $\bQ$-Cartier and big. \end{lemma} \begin{proof} Replacing $A$ by a multiple, we may assume that $A$ is very ample and $f_*A^{n+1}$ Cartier.
-Then the linear system defined by $f_*A^{n+1}$ on $T$ is base-point free and separates points.
+Then the cycle $f_*A^{n+1}$ is $\bQ$-Cartier and big.
+(Here $f_*$ denotes the cycle-theoretic pushforward.) \end{lemma} \begin{proof} Since $f_*$ is linear, we may replace $A$ by a multiple and assume it is very ample.
+If $H_1,\dots,H_{n+1}\in |A|$ are general elements, then $f_*(H_1\cap\dots\cap H_{n+1})$ is a divisor on $T$, and it is Cartier as $T$ is smooth.
+Since $f_*$ preserves rational equivalence, we have $f_*(H_1\cap\dots\cap H_{n+1})\in |f_*A^{n+1}|$.
+It follows that this linear system is base-point free and separates points.
 The result now follows from \cite[2.60]{Kollar_Mori_Birational_geometry_of_algebraic_varieties}. \end{proof}

 \begin{lemma} Let $f\colon X\to T$ be proper morphism between normal projective $k$-schemes.
 Let $A$ be a pseudo-effective relatively ample $\bQ$-Cartier divisor on $X$, and $B$ a big $\bQ$-Cartier divisor on $T$.
 Then $A+f^*B$ is big on every component of $X$. \end{lemma} \begin{proof} We may assume that $X$ is integral.
 Write $B\sim_\bQ C+E$ where $C$ is ample and $E$ effective.
 Fix an ample divisor $H$ on $X$.
 Choose $\epsilon'\in \bQ_+^*$ small enough such that $\epsilon'A+f^*C$ is ample on $X$.
 Then choose $\epsilon\in\bQ_+^*$ small enough such that $A+\epsilon H$ is effective, and $\epsilon'A+f^*C-(1-\epsilon')\epsilon H$ is still ample.
 We write